willsu/help-documentation/_userguides/RHOSP_Working_with_Cloud_Images.md

 #### Select from alternative cloud images provided by IBM

-IBM Bluemix Private Cloud with Red Hat comes pre-populated with RHEL 7.3 images.
+IBM Bluemix Private Cloud with Red Hat comes pre-populated with CirrOS 0.3.3 x86_64 images.
 Additional cloud images are available, provided as a customer courtesy by IBM.

 To locate even more images that are available, you can go to [this OpenStack document](https://docs.openstack.org/image-guide/obtain-images.html).